vives-project-xp/EducationalGame1/Board Game/Disaster Cards.md

 # Disaster Cards:
 - **Flood**:
-  \n Remove any two tiles fom the board and place them back in the Building Circle.
+  Remove any two tiles fom the board and place them back in the Building Circle.
 - **Plague**:
   You lose 1 Pop, choose clockwise or counter-clockwise, the first player sitting in the direction you chose loses 2 Pops, the next player 3 and so on.
 - **Starvation**: